AppDaemon/appdaemon/docs/DASHBOARD_CREATION.rst

 -  ``entity`` - the entity\_id of the alarm to be monitored
 - ``settings`` - a list if values describing the gauge with the following entries:

-- title - title of the guage
+- title - title of the gauge
 - minValue - minimum value to display
 - maxValue - maximum value to display
 - majorTicks - Where to mark major values, a list